Favourited 155 times

 Dumpster diving is encouraged; needs at least two people.

 Albany is home to many attractions, including National Parks with magnificent hiking trails, the Porongurups and Stirling Ranges (50kms and 100kms away), beautiful beaches for surfing and fishing, good coffee shops, the oldest farm in WA and the National ANZAC Centre.
-I recommend Mt Romance for an indulgent gong session at the world's largest sandalwood distillery.
 You can find local beer, wine, cheese, milk, fruit and vegetables at local shops, farm-gate sales or markets.
 We have a great Farmer's Market run by local growers on Saturdays, and lots of live music around on weekends especially in summer.
+The Albany Shantymen play twice a month.
 Festivals include Green Fair in early November, Denmark Markets from December-April and Sustainable Living Fair & Expo in March.

 Internet access